-The IA2030 is based on a conceptual framework of seven strategic priorities: SP1 on immunization programmes for PHC and UHC; SP2 on commitment and demand; SP3 on coverage and equity; SP4 on life course and integration; SP on outbreaks and emergencies; SP6 on supply and sustainability; and SP7 on research and innovation.
+The IA2030 is based on a conceptual framework of seven strategic priorities: Strategic Priority 1 (SP1) on immunization programmes for PHC and UHC; Strategic Priority 2 (SP2) on commitment and demand; Strategic Priority 3 (SP3) on coverage and equity; Strategic Priority 4 (SP4) on life course and integration; Strategic Priority 5 (SP5) on outbreaks and emergencies; Strategic Priority 6 (SP6) on supply and sustainability; and Strategic Priority 7 (SP7) on research and innovation.
 Each strategic priority has specific objectives and key focus areas.

-WHO regions and Member States have been contextualizing the global IA2030 guidance, taking into consideration their local realities.
+WHO regions and Member States have contextualized the global IA2030 guidance, taking into consideration their local realities.
 This strategic framework for the Eastern Mediterranean has been developed to guide the implementation, monitoring and evaluation of IA2030 goals and targets in countries and territories of the Region.
+It received the support of Member States in resolution EM/RC71/R.2 of the 71st WHO Regional Committee for the Eastern Mediterranean in October 2024.